mlafeldt/roxor/README.md

 roxor
 =====

-Tool to crack XOR-encrypted passwords
+roxor allows you to crack XOR-encrypted passwords.

+Back in the PSX days, I've used a similar tool to get the passwords (cheats) from some Playstation games.
+I was quite successful - mainly due to lousy 8-bit keys.

 Installation